Is it possible to save money in college, still get good grades, and have some fun?

-“I am a sophomore, and I do my best to balance my study and private life.
-Tons of homework and bills for textbooks make me depressed sometimes, nothing to speak of other aspects of my college life: food, rent, and all those payments.
+“I am a sophomore and do my best to balance my study and private life.
+Tons of homework and bills for textbooks make me depressed sometimes.
+Not to speak of other aspects of my college life: food, rent, and all those payments.
 Plus, I want to spend time with my friends and girlfriend, go to cafes and cinemas, and attend parties!
 After all, YOLO!
 No?”
 (Jacob, 20)

 Yeah, Jacob, I’ve been there, too.

 Parents, loans, credit cards – they were all my best friends.

 It seems I wasn’t alone in the problem, too: according to the 2017 UK National Student Money Survey, 8 out of 10 students worry about having enough money.

 They mentioned rent, food, and social activities as the three most cost-intensive fields.

 What surprised me most is that many students don’t understand their loan agreements or repayment terms.

 When I was in college, I thought I was the only one who couldn’t get how all that financial stuff worked out.